robertIanClarkson/NTTS-Coding-Exercise/README.txt

 		Start the server from inside the directory 'NTTS-Coding-Exercise/server'
 			$ npm start

-		NOTE: If for any reason 'npm start' fails, Please use
+		NOTE: If for any reason 'npm start' fails, Please use 'npm test' or 'node ./bin/www'

 Usage
 	Visit your localhost, port 3000